 And here’s a brief bio of Melvil Dewey.

-10 Responses to “Hurrah for the Index Card!”
+10 thoughts on “Hurrah for the Index Card!”

 I whole-heartedly shout a cheer for the index card as well.
 I carry index cards in my shirt pocket.
 I keep stacks of them handy in places where I sit and think.
 They have many uses and I have used them well for years.

 I also like card programs (my fav: the old version of Cuecards, available for free download).
 I used to assemble notes like yours also in notebooks, on stacks of paper and in word-files.